 This article is based off of my 2020 OSAC Annual Briefing presentation “Historical Inflection Points for the Security Industry”

-Looking back, history has not been kind to our industry.
+Looking back, history has not been kind to the safety and security industry.
 As a former agent hired after the devastating embassy bombings in Beirut and Kuwait in ‘84 and ‘85, tragedy has forced lots of changes, mostly driven by intelligence failures.
 However, adaptation and resilience have been our guiding strengths.

-Every decade since the 1970’s has brought new challenges and critical shifts for our industry, driven by terrorism, potential assassins, embassy bombings, hostage-takings, active shooters, and now, a pandemic.
+Every decade since the 1970’s has brought new critical shifts and challenges facing the security industry, driven by terrorism, potential assassins, embassy bombings, hostage-takings, active shooters, and now, a pandemic.

 The 2020 pandemic has already dramatically changed our industry and will cause changes for decades to come.
 The loss of life and economics of this pandemic have been horrific and are still playing out: job cuts, corporate downsizing, and the emotional toll on families.
 Corporate security officers are being told to do more with less.
 I hear this every day.